epsil/epsil.github.io/gll/index.md

 Let us start by defining some terms.
 A *parser* is a function that takes a string as input and returns a *parse result*.
 A parse result is either a *success* or a *failure*.
 (All our parsers will work on strings, but one could easily define parsers working on a stream of symbols or tokens.)

 A *parser combinator* is a function that takes parsers as input and returns a new parser.
 In other words, it's a higher-order function, taking functions as input and returning another function as output.
-Using parser combinators, we can build bigger parsers out of smaller parsers.
+Using parser combinators, we can build larger parsers out of smaller parsers.

 First we will define data types for parse results.
 A successful result contains two values: a value and the current string position.
 The value can for example be an abstract syntax tree, while the position is represented as the rest of the string.
 A failing result just contains the position where the parser failed, which can be used for error reporting.